Menu

 3. It is broad and balanced.

 The curriculum has been planned by the subject leader specifically for the school.
-She has an ensured that the children experience a broad and balanced curriculum from Y1 to Y6.
-EYFS staff use the Progression in Skills document to ensure that their lessons teach the relevant skills.
+She has ensured that the children experience a broad and balanced curriculum from EYFS to Y6.

 Children use a range of media throughout the Key Stages e.g. Sketching pencils, powder paint, ready mixed paint, water colours, Modroc, clay, pastels, collage, threads, materials, dough.